 Once you’re ready to make your sketch digital, you’ll want to choose a software.
 If you’re not familiar with any, there are great free graphic design options for creating a simple logo like Canva or PicMonkey.
 However, keep in mind that you must use elements that you’ve uploaded yourself because these free graphic design sites will not let you trademark their images, even if they are free.

 One absolutely free software I love to use is InkScape.
 This software acts and feels like the real deal, but you need some skill to use it.
-There are a ton of online tutorials for absolute beginners to use Inkscape, so don’t be afraid – there is help.
+There are a ton of online tutorials for absolute beginners to use Inkscape, so don’t be afraid – there is a help.

 If you need royalty free elements, you may want to check out Vecteezy where you can get free vector art to download like cute little gold one.